TrueNobility303/F2BA/README.md

 ```
 python -u plot2fig.py
 ```
-Note that our training logs are also contained in the file `plot2fig.py`.
+Note that our training logs are also stored as arrays in the file `plot2fig.py`.

 ## Distributed Learable Regularization
 To reproduce our experiment results, run